xcq-ca/starter-hugo-academic/content/project/huanglongbing/index.md

   filename: featured.jpg
   focal_point: Smart
   preview_only: false
-  alt_text: Photo by Philippe Gauthier on Unsplash
+  alt_text: Oranges on a tree.
+Photo by Philippe Gauthier on Unsplash
+  caption: Photo by Philippe Gauthier on Unsplash
 ---
+As part of my graduate work, I worked on a project to predict citrus greening disease (huanglongbing) based on the starch content in leaves.